Ac6Embedded/vscode-zazu-simulator-docs/docs/aboutac6.md

 ![Ac6 Activities](/img/ac6_sectors.svg)

-**AC6** is a registered company established in Paris region, France.
+**AC6** is a parisian company specialized in embedded systems.
 AC6 deliver a full range of services ranging from training to technical support and consulting services for embedded electronic systems.
 Development tools were recently added to the portfolio of solutions to offer a complete service to electronic developers.
 Partners include Zephyr, NXP, STMicroelectronics, Linux Foundation and Percepio.

 AC6 offers are structured in several entities: